-Breaking the barrier of the male-dominated field of physics, Professor Francisca Okeke explains how she predicts meteorological weather and climate using satellite data.
+Breaking the barrier of the male-dominated field of physics, Professor Francisca Okeke explains how she predicts meteorological weather

 On her career goals:

 What other challenges did you face as you progressed in your career and have you noticed any changes since you started out in this career with regards to attitude towards women in Physics?

 “In our University, the University of Nigeria, I know the stages and the war that went on before I became the first female head of physics.
 After that, I became the first female Dean in the Faculty of Physical Sciences.
 It wasn’t very easy but they saw some good qualities and I was voted into the Deanship.

 What this means it that as women, we have to be focused and determined and courageous, because, one with courage is a majority, not quarrelsome.
 We will eventually get there with determination and commitment.